-Entrée contracted QG to prepare an updated mineral resource estimate for the Ann Mason deposit.
-The current resource estimate is contained within a constraining Lerchs-Grossmann ("LG") pit shell, generated by AGP, and is based on approximately 33,000 metres of recent drilling in 30 holes and approximately 49,000 metres of historic drilling in 116 holes.
+In 2012 Entrée contracted Quantitative Group Pty Ltd ("QG") to prepare an updated mineral resource estimate for the Ann Mason deposit.
+The current resource estimate is contained within a constraining Lerchs-Grossmann ("LG") pit shell, generated by AGP, and is based on approximately 33,000 metres of Entrée drilling in 30 holes and approximately 49,000 metres of historic drilling in 116 holes.
 The resource database also includes re-assaying of 6,333 samples from 44 historical Anaconda core holes, to allow molybdenum, gold and silver values to be estimated.
-At a base case lower cut-off of 0.20% copper, the deposit is estimated to contain an indicated mineral resource of 1.14 billion tonnes ("Bt") at 0.33% copper and 0.006% molybdenum and an inferred mineral resource of 0.873 Bt at 0.29% copper and 0.004% molybdenum.
+At a base case lower cut-off of 0.20% copper, the deposit is estimated to contain an Indicated mineral resource of 1.14 billion tonnes ("Bt") at 0.33% copper and 0.006% molybdenum and an Inferred mineral resource of 0.873 Bt at 0.29% copper and 0.004% molybdenum.
 By-product levels of gold and silver were also estimated, and are shown in Table 2.
 The following table summarizes the mineral resource for the Ann Mason deposit: